jayduhon/DreamMUD/README.md

 A public test instance is generally kept running.
 Access it with the web client at http://play.dennismud.xyz/ or via telnet at the same host on port 37380.

-This fork's public test instance can be accessed at http://molylepke.hu/mud.html or via telnet at mud.molylepke.hu on port 37381.
+This fork's public test instance can be accessed at http://mud.molylepke.hu (Use http://molylepke.hu/mud.html if it fails) or via telnet at mud.molylepke.hu on port 37381.

 Defaults Configuration
 ======================